8 Tips to Get Over Driving Anxiety and Overcome Fear - Insurify

 Agoraphobia

 An agoraphobia diagnosis describes a debilitating fear of leaving one’s home or of being unable to escape a certain situation or place.
 Anxiety stemming from agoraphobia can kick in when you’re in a moving vehicle.[4]
-For example, if you are stuck in bad traffic, you may feel trapped.
+For example, if you’re stuck in bad traffic, you may feel trapped.

 Anxiety or panic disorder